 Judith Beck’s winery is run as a family business.
 Since 1976 the area under vine increased from 5 to 15 ha.
 Most of the vineyards are situated at the Wagram of the Parndorfer Plate, the most important site of the region.
 And from 2007 Judith has produced wines in accordance with biodynamic principles.
 The winery is housed in an impressive airy new building in the middle of the vineyards from Gols.
 Now the emphasis is on refining the style whilst capturing the potential of the grapes.
 Judith is passionate about the traditional red wine varieties: Blaufränkisch and St. Laurent.
-She makes the most articulate versions of the latter variety that we tasted on our visit, one called Bambule! which explores the wild side of the grape.
 Judith is an impressively calm, thoughtful person and that sense of relaxation seems to transmit itself into her wines, which possess a lightness of touch not always apparent in this region.

+Respectful farming is at the heart of the viticulture with a strong aim of producing authentic wines whilst maintaining healthy soil and vines.
 “We encourage the formation of humus, as a basis of healthy soils, by regularly applying cattle manure which we prepare ourselves and by cultivating grass between the rows.
 Herbal teas (such as stinging nettle, chamomile, field horsetail …) and biodynamic field sprays such as horn manure and horn silica are used under the consideration of moon rhythms; their purpose being to strengthen resistance and further the physiological ripeness of grapes.”
-The aim is to produce authentic wines with an individual aroma profile while at the same time maintaining healthy soil and vines.
-Part of this is also the absence of yeasts.